Changes in recent years to student funding and tuition fees in the UK, has meant that you may face difficult considerations around your student debt.

 - If you think you might be eligible, you will still need to apply for the Maintenance Loan from Student Finance to be apply for the King’s Living Bursary.

 - However, this doesn’t mean you still have to take out a loan; all you have to do is simply request £0 as a loan.

 - This process allows the university to assess your household income, which is required to apply for the bursary, and they will usually obtain this information from Student Finance.

 - Make sure you remember to agree to have your details shared with the university when you apply.

-- If you have any concerns or wish to discuss this, contact with the Advice & Guidance Team.
+- If you have any concerns or wish to discuss this, contact with the Money & Housing Advice Team.

 For support in planning budgets and handy tips organising your finances, our Money Mentors can help.